Rakmo33/yelpcamp/README.md

 3. **Dashboard**
     + User dashboard has details of a user with a bio and their recent activities ( posts / comments )

+2. **Admin roles**
+    + Admins can block / unblock a user's account, delete any post / comment

 4. **Google Maps API**
     + Embeds a Google Map of the Location